 The NeuroComm lab at the Moody College investigates communication from its most fundamental components to its most complex processes, providing one-of-a-kind clinical, technical, and academic training opportunities along the way.

-We are a joint lab comprised of three faculty members and their affiliated laboratories:
+We are a joint lab comprised of two faculty members and their affiliated laboratories:

 - Dr. Maya Henry (Aphasia Research and Treatment Lab)

-- Dr. Liberty Hamilton (Neurophysiology of Speech in Development)
+- Dr. Liberty Hamilton (Neurophysiology of Speech Lab)

 Encompassing basic science as well as clinical and translational work, we are answering important questions that integrate technological advances with state-of-the-art clinical practice.
 Our current research grants in neuroscience include federal grants via NIH, DARPA as well as foundation grants and total ~$ 9 million (total award).